Hj006/CS525-FALL25/assign3/README.md

 7. **tables.h**
    Provide the `Schema`, `Record` and other structures and utility functions for attribute handling.

+8. **rm_serializer.c**
+   Implements serialization functions declared in `tables.h`, converting table schemas, records, and values into readable string representations for debugging and testing purposes.

+9. **test_expr.c**
+   Contains test cases for verifying expression evaluation functions defined in `expr.c`.
+It checks comparison, boolean, and nested operator correctness.
+   The **Makefile** compiles this file into a separate test executable (`test_expr`) used to validate the expression module independently.

-8. **test_assign3_1.c**
+10. **test_assign3_1.c**
-   Contains provided test cases for verifying the implementation, including creation, insertion, update, scan tests.
-The Makefile compiles these files into the test executable.
+   Contains provided test cases for verifying the record manager implementation, including creation, insertion, update, and scan tests.
+The Makefile compiles this into the main test executable.

-9. **test_helper.h**
+11. **test_helper.h**
-   A helper header file used by `test_assign3_1.c` for testing convenience.
+   A helper header file used by test programs for testing convenience.
 It provides macros and utility functions to simplify writing and running tests.

-11. **README.md**
+12. **README.md**
    This document.
 It describes the solution, design, and instructions for building and running the project.

 ## 2. Design and Implementation of Functions

 ### 2.1 Core Design

+The Record Manager is built on top of the Buffer Manager and Storage Manager layers.
+It utilizes these two components to manage tables, pages, and records efficiently.

+#### Page Layout
+- **Page 0** — Stores table metadata:
-- Page 0: Metadata (num tuples, first free page, and serialized schema)
+  number of tuples, first free page index, and the serialized schema.
-- Pages 1 – N: Actual records, where each slot is 1 byte (tag) + recordSize bytes (data)
+- **Pages 1–N** — Store actual records.
+  Each slot in a page contains a **1-byte tag** (`'1'` = valid, `'0'` = free) followed by the record data.

+#### Functional Overview
+The Record Manager supports the following operations:
+- Creating and opening tables
+- Inserting, deleting, updating, and reading records
+- Scanning tables with optional conditions (using `evalExpr()`)

+Each table is represented by an `RM_TableData` structure that stores the schema and a pointer to its management data (`TableMgmtData`).
+Scanning operations are handled through a `ScanMgmtData` structure, which keeps track of the current page, slot, and selection condition during iteration.

-#### Key Structures
+#### Defined Structures

 1. TableMgmtData: Represents per-table metadata maintained by the Record Manager.
 It contains: